ErlerPhilipp/points2surf/README.md

-# Points2Surf (ECCV 2020)
+# Points2Surf (ECCV 2020 Spotlight)
 Learning Implicit Surfaces from Point Clouds

-## This repo is not yet finished!
-The minimal working example is ready but some parts of the code are messy/untested.
-The full datasets will be available until ECCV 2020.
+## We are continuing to improve the code and documentation.
+Please reach out if you run into problems.

 This is our implementation of [Points2Surf](https://www.cg.tuwien.ac.at/research/publications/2020/erler-p2s/),